 In 1994, CDI began to assemble a fleet of DP vessels which are required to deliver subsea services in the Deepwater.
-The Company's diversified fleet serving the Deepwater includes a semisubmersible MSV, four mono-hull DP vessels and one Deepwater service barge.
-Four of these DP vessels have fully redundant DP systems which are preferred by customers for Deepwater projects, especially during adverse weather conditions.
-This Deepwater fleet includes the recent additions of the SEA SORCERESS and the MERLIN.
-The CSO CONSTRUCTOR has recently been chartered by Coflexip to Quantum.
-The CSO CONSTRUCTOR will also be available to CDI, subject to Quantum's needs.
+The Company's diversified fleet serving the Deepwater includes a semisubmersible MSV, three mono-hull DP vessels and one Deepwater service barge.
+This Deepwater fleet has recently been expanded following CDI's initial public offering in the second half of 1997 by the purchase of the SEA SORCERESS and MERLIN.

 CDI formed its Deepwater Technical Services Group in early 1996 to serve the emerging Deepwater market.
 This group is the focal point for assembling and delivering the varied technological disciplines required for Deepwater drilling projects.
 The limited availability of Deepwater drilling rigs has increased demand for well completions, subsea installations and infield connection services.
 CDI's DP vessels are a key asset to the application of Deepwater technologies.
 Services provided by Cal Dive's Deepwater Technical Services Group include geotechnical investigation, turnkey field development, installation of umbilicals, controls and flexible pipe, well servicing, decommissioning, subsea wellhead installations and pipeline repair systems and riser installation.
-In 1997, the Company completed or was awarded 13 Deepwater projects requiring DP vessels which management believes represent most of those projects in the Gulf during 1997.
+In 1997, the Company completed or was awarded 13 Deepwater projects requiring DP vessels which management believes represent most of those projects in the Gulf 1997.
 These projects allowed CDI to perform work numerous times at what management believes to be record depths.
 The Company's alliances detailed below are also managed through this group.

 As part of its strategy in the Deepwater Gulf of Mexico, CDI entered into a number of strategic alliances, including establishment of Quantum with Coflexip in April 1997.
-Quantum, which is owned 51% by CDI and 49% by Coflexip, was formed to pursue full field development projects in the Gulf and the Caribbean that exceed \$25.0 million in value and meet certain other criteria.
-Coflexip has chartered the DP vessel CSO CONSTRUCTOR to Quantum.
-The CSO CONSTRUCTOR will also be available to CDI, subject to Quantum's needs.
+Quantum, which is owned 51% by CDI and 49% by Coflexip, was formed to pursue full field development projects in the offshore oil and gas industry in the Gulf and the Caribbean exceeding \$25 million in value and meeting certain other criteria.
+Coflexip has chartered the vessel CSO CONSTRUCTOR to Quantum.
 Cal Dive will consolidate the financial results of the joint venture into its financial statements.